vyasparv/Basic-Geant4-Application/README.md

-# Fisica - A Simple Geant4 Application
+# Fisica - A Simple Geant4 Simulation
 detector simulation framework of a Cherenkov detector

 ## References